Kubernetes: Cluster API

-The same API design principles have been used to define an API to programmatically create, configure, and manage Kubernetes clusters.
+The same API design principles have been used to define an API to harness a program in order to create, configure, and manage Kubernetes clusters.
 This is called the Cluster API.
 A key concept embodied in the API is using Infrastructure as Software, or the notion that the Kubernetes cluster infrastructure is itself a resource / object that can be managed just like any other Kubernetes resources.
 Similarly, machines that make up the cluster are also treated as a Kubernetes resource.
 The API has two pieces – the core API, and a provider implementation.
 The provider implementation consists of cloud-provider specific functions that let Kubernetes provide the cluster API in a fashion that is well-integrated with the cloud-provider's services and resources.

 Uses

 Kubernetes is commonly used as a way to host a microservice-based implementation, because it and its associated ecosystem of tools provide all the capabilities needed to address key concerns of any microservice architecture.

-It is available in three forms: open source, commercial, and managed.
-Open source distributions include the original Kubernetes, Amazon EKS-D, Red Hat OpenShift, VMware Tanzu, Mirantis Kubernetes Engine, and D2iQ Kubernetes Platform.
-Managed offerings include GKE, Oracle Container Engine for Kubernetes, Amazon Elastic Kubernetes Service, IBM Kubernetes Service, and Platform9 Managed Kubernetes.
+Criticism

+A common criticism of Kubernetes is that it is too complex.
+Google admitted this as well.